tuxford/chibios_hw848/readme.txt

   is done in order to ensure that the initializations performed into the main() procedure are finished before any thread starts.
 - Added chThdSetPriority() new API.
-- Added a generic events generator timer module to the library code.
+- Added a generic events generator timer modulee to the library code.
 - Modified the ARM7-LPC214x-GCC demo to show the use of the event timer.
 - Added the "#ifdef __cplusplus" stuff to the header files.
 - Removed an obsolete definition in ./src/templates/chtypes.h.